 Introducing Universal Credit

-We are introducing Universal Credit in 2013 for people who are looking for work or on a low income.
-Universal Credit brings together a range of working-age benefits into a single payment.
-It will:
+We began to introduce Universal Credit in 2013.
+It brings together a range of working-age benefits into a single payment.
+Universal Credit will:

 - encourage people on benefits to start paid work or increase their hours by making sure work pays

-- simplify the system, making it easier for people to understand, and easier and cheaper to administer
+- simplify the system, making it easier for people to understand, and easier and cheaper for the government to administer

 - reduce the number of people who are in work but still living in poverty